Veganes Hundefutter: Mit Studien zur gesunden Erkenntnis

 Things are different when the vegan meal for our furry friends is prepared by ourselves.

-There are a number of things that can be done wrong without realizing it.
+There are many unintentional mistakes that can be made here.
 The reason for this is a lack of knowledge about the nutritional needs of dogs.
 However, this has nothing to do with a vegan diet.
 After all, dogs don't need the meat itself, but rather its components.
-These can be provided just as well by various plant-based ingredients.
+These can be provided just as well through various plant-based ingredients.

-Anyone who decides to cook their own food or feed it raw can unknowingly fall into some traps.
+Anyone who decides to cook their own food or feed raw food can unknowingly fall into some traps.

-Our beloved four-legged friends have a basic need for many different nutrients and minerals as well as trace elements and vitamins.
-This must be met and varies depending on age, physical condition and state of health.
-If there is an undersupply or oversupply, the dog's body compensates for this for a very long time, usually over many years.
+Our beloved four-legged friends have a basic need for many different nutrients and minerals, as well as trace elements and vitamins.
+These needs must be met and vary depending on age, physical condition, and state of health.
+If an undersupply or oversupply occurs, the dog's body compensates for this over a very long period of time, usually over many years.
 Changes in the blood count are usually not yet noticeable.
 The status quo in the blood is maintained at the expense of various organ systems.

 If symptoms of malnutrition appear at some point, it is high time to rethink your feeding habits.

-Signs of poor nutrition can be varied.
-A lack of copper, zinc and various vitamins can manifest itself in, for example, an unhealthy-looking coat and a reduced immune system.
+Signs of poor nutrition can be diverse.
+A deficiency in copper, zinc, and various vitamins can manifest itself z.B. in an unhealthy looking coat and reduced immune system.

-Bone deformations or even fractures occur when the supply of calcium and phosphorus is inadequate.
-Too much iodine leads to an overactive thyroid gland and the dog loses weight.
+Bone deformities or even fractures occur when calcium and phosphorus are inadequately supplied.
+Too much iodine leads to an overactive thyroid, causing the dog to lose weight.
 Too little iodine has the opposite effect.

-We are reluctant to recommend having various expensive blood profiles drawn up to identify diet-related illnesses.
-These are often not informative and make it difficult to determine whether malnutrition is present.
-In our opinion, the money is better invested in a specialist (veterinarian with additional qualifications in "nutritional advice for small animals") who can prepare a balanced ration for your beloved four-legged friends that meets their needs or check your current feeding habits.
-This will give you the certainty that your dog is not suffering from any deficiencies and can live a long, healthy life.
-The blood count would be irrelevant in this case.
+We reluctantly recommend having various expensive blood tests performed to detect nutrition-related diseases.
+These tests are often inconclusive and difficult to determine whether malnutrition is present.
+In our opinion, the money is better invested in a specialist (a veterinarian with additional qualifications in small animal nutrition counseling) who can create a balanced and needs-based diet for your beloved four-legged friends or review your current feeding habits.
+This will give you peace of mind that your dog is not suffering from any deficiencies and can live a long, healthy life.
+The blood work would be irrelevant in this case.

-If you still want to have something checked, then it is best to opt for a full blood count.
-This will show not only the blood and inflammatory cells but also the organ parameters.
-If the thyroid values are elevated, you should pay attention and ask yourself how your dog's iodine supply is.
-The kidney values will tell you whether there could be too much stress due to an overdose of various substances.
+If you still want to have something checked, it's best to opt for a full blood count.
+This will reveal not only blood and inflammatory cells but also organ parameters.
+If thyroid levels are elevated, you should pay attention and ask yourself how your dog's iodine supply is.
+Kidney values will tell you whether there might be excessive stress due to an overdose of various substances.
 An above-average content of protein and/or phosphorus in the diet is particularly stressful here.
-And the liver, as the main metabolic organ in the dog's body, will sooner or later (sometimes unfortunately too late) reveal whether something is wrong.
-Here too, a high content of proteins (especially if they are difficult to digest) is counterproductive.
-A lot of vitamin A and copper are also harmful to the liver, as these are metabolized here.
+And the liver, as the dog's main metabolic organ, will sooner or later (sometimes unfortunately too late) reveal whether something is wrong.
+Here, too, a high content of protein (especially if it is difficult to digest) is counterproductive.
+Too much vitamin A and copper also puts a strain on the liver, as these are metabolized there.

-Of course, this is often preceded by underlying illnesses, which can be significantly influenced (both positively and negatively) by the composition of the food.
-It is also possible to have the levels of calcium, phosphorus, zinc, copper, vitamin B12, etc. in the blood checked.
-As already mentioned, values in the reference range can disguise a poorly composed ration and only lead to problems after a longer period of time.
+Of course, underlying illnesses often precede this, but these can be significantly influenced (both positively and negatively) by the composition of the diet.
+It is also possible to have blood levels of calcium, phosphorus, zinc, copper, vitamin B12, and other substances tested.
+As already mentioned, however, values within the reference range can mask a poorly formulated diet and only lead to problems after a longer period of time.

-Here you will find the most common pitfalls you can fall into when cooking a vegan ration yourself:
+Here are the most common pitfalls you can fall into when cooking your own vegan meal:

-• Transfer from humans to dogs: Dogs and humans have fundamentally different needs for most nutrients.
-This is why feeding human rations is unfortunately completely unsuitable for our four-legged friends.
+• Human-to-dog transfer: Dogs and humans have fundamentally different needs for most nutrients.
+Therefore, feeding human rations is unfortunately completely unsuitable for our four-legged friends.

-• The much-discussed protein is a key issue in the vegan diet of our dogs.
-Not only does it cover the needs, but also the composition of the amino acid profile is crucial.
+• This much-discussed protein is a key issue in our dogs' vegan diets.
+Not only meeting their needs, but also the composition of their amino acid profile is crucial.

-• The calcium-phosphorus ratio is ideally 1.3:1.
+• The ideal calcium-phosphorus ratio is 1.3:1.
 Calculating this is not easy and should be left to a specialist.
-The level of calcium and phosphorus in the blood remains constant for a long time, even with poor nutrition.
-This then has a negative effect on bones and other organs from which the minerals are obtained.
+The calcium and phosphorus levels in the blood remain constant for a long time, even with a poor diet.
+This can then adversely affect bones and other tissues from which these minerals are derived.

-• Copper and zinc are trace elements that are missing in most home-prepared rations.
-They are usually not present in the required quantities in natural feed and therefore usually have to be added.
-A deficiency becomes noticeable after a while in the form of a dull coat.
+• Copper and zinc are trace elements that are lacking in most home-prepared rations.
+They are usually not present in the required quantities in natural feeds and therefore usually need to be supplemented.
+A deficiency becomes noticeable over time through a dull coat.

 • Iodine is found in various algae.
-These contain the essential trace element in such large quantities that an oversupply often occurs, with negative effects on the thyroid gland.
+These contain this essential trace element in such abundant quantities that an oversupply often leads to negative effects on the thyroid.

-• A deficiency in B vitamins is not uncommon.
-This is a shame, as you cannot overdose on them and excess B vitamins are simply excreted.
-The addition of these health boosters is therefore harmless.
+• B vitamin deficiencies are not uncommon.
+This is a shame, as you can't overdose, and excess B vitamins are simply excreted.
+Supplementing these health boosters is therefore safe.

 • Each prepared ration should contain approximately 1g/kg of high-quality oil (linseed oil, safflower oil, borage oil, evening primrose oil, etc.), as this is the only oil that contains the essential fatty acids.
-As this contains a lot of calories, the other components of the ration must be reduced.
+Since this is high in calories, the other components of the ration must be reduced.

 • Sick animals have different needs for different substances and must therefore always receive a ration tailored to their state of health!

-• Puppies are much less forgiving of nutritional mistakes than adult dogs!
-They are in the main growth phase, have an increased need for protein and can develop irreparable bone deformities if they are deprived of calcium and phosphorus!!!
+• Puppies are much less forgiving of nutritional errors than adult dogs!
+They are in their prime growth phase, have an increased need for protein, and deficiencies in calcium and phosphorus can lead to irreparable bone deformities!

 Your VEGDOG team

-No, on the contrary, vegan dog food, vegan dog food can actually be very healthy for your furry friend.
-If you want to learn more about the benefits of vegan dog food, you can read this blog article, for example: VEGDOG shows success with food allergies .
+No, on the contrary, vegan dog food can actually be very healthy for your furry friend.
+If you want to learn more about the benefits of vegan dog food, you can read this blog article, for example: VEGDOG shows success in food allergies.

-In our article Insights from a Veterinarian we show you the opinion of a veterinarian on vegan dog nutrition.
+In our article Findings from a veterinarian We show you a veterinarian’s opinion on vegan dog nutrition.

-What do you have to pay particular attention to when feeding your dog a vegan diet?
+What do you have to pay particular attention to with vegan dog nutrition?

-The key to vegan dog nutrition is providing nutrition that meets your dog's needs.
-Therefore, it is best to use complete foods such as GREEN CRUNCH to avoid nutrient deficiencies.
+The key to vegan dog nutrition is to provide a diet that meets your dog's needs.
+Therefore, use complete foods such as GREEN CRUNCHto a To rule out nutrient deficiencies.

 Carla Steffen Carla Steffen